tcondit/PNNL/slide-outline.md

   * starting two masters, no slaves
  * simple things should be easy!
   * simpler to distribute to the teams
-  * certainly easier to reason about from a functional point of view, as long as the roles you pull in are properly bound
+  * certainly easier to reason about from a functional point of view, as long as you understand the behavior of the roles you use
-   * explain?
   * what constitutes a simple thing keeps getting more complex (which is a good thing) *